 Jake is married and has a small daughter.
 He likes his family and would like to spend at least a little time with them.
 He has decided it’s time to find some help.
 Since Jake’s least favorite thing is marketing and writing, he has decided to hire someone to help in those areas.

 Jake is comfortable with computing.
 He understands that Facebook is an important way to stay in touch with some of his customers.
 He has been writing a blog, but erratically.
 He has sent out a couple of email newsletters and isn’t sure if that is an effective tool for him.
 Jake knows what SEO is and realizes the importance of web design.
+He understands what this post explains about different platforms.
 He has worked with a professional developer.